streeve/Cabana/paper/paper.md

 reduced by a factor of 2, thus reducing latency.
 Second, identical quantities that would have been computed in each interpolation kernel, such as the spline interpolation data, can be reused for multiple interpolations to reduce total operation counts.
-Third, our experience is that some level of kernel fusion often allows for temporary results that need to be shared between kernels no longer need to be allocated in large global memory arrays and instead become in-kernel, thread-local temporaries which can significantly reduce memory costs.
+Third, our experience shows that kernel fusion often allows for temporary variables that are needed across multiple kernels no longer need to be allocated in large global memory arrays and can instead become in-kernel, thread-local temporaries, significantly reducing memory costs.
 Finally, cache performance can be significantly improved due to global data reuse combined with the AoSoA data structure such that a single particle is accessed multiple times in a single kernel rather than a single time in multiple kernels.

 ## Tutorial, proxy applications, and Fortran support